REFATESHAQ/PIDC-NN_MinerNet/README.md

 The code is licensed under GNU Affero General Public License Version 3 (GNU AGPLv3); for more information, see https://www.gnu.org/licenses/agpl-3.0.en.html.
 The data (Coal and Gangue Infrared Images in BMP file format (Data.zip)) are licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) License.
 For more information, see https://creativecommons.org/licenses/by/4.0/.

-•	The code has been released on GitHub, see https://github.com/REFATESHAQ/PIDC-NN_MinerNet .

-•	The data (Coal and Gangue Infrared Images in BMP file format (Data.zip)) have been released on IEEE Dataport, see https://dx.doi.org/10.21227/v3m7-dk11.

 This work has been supported by my livelihood and my family's aid.
 The code and data are connected to article, entitled “Deep Learning Algorithm for Computer Vision with a New Technique and Concept: PIDC-NN for Binary Classification Tasks in a Coal Preparation Plant (MinerNet)” TechRxiv (10.36227/techrxiv.23266301).
 Note that, the article is under review.

 For the introduction, methodology, and results.
-You can see this article https://doi.org/10.36227/techrxiv.23266301.v1
+You can see the article https://doi.org/10.36227/techrxiv.23266301.v1

 The question is, why do I make contact with you?
 As the average review time in top journals for the first round of submission may exceed one year, they encourage the authors to submit their papers to TechRxiv, IEEE's preprint server, and publish the code in GitHub platform in order to quickly disseminate their work to a wide audience and gain community feedback.
 Therefore: